Integer: Algebraic properties

 The integers form a ring which is the most basic one, in the following sense: for any ring, there is a unique ring homomorphism from the integers into this ring.
-This universal property, namely to be an initial object in the category of rings, characterizes the ring $\mathbb{Z}$.
+This universal property, namely to be an initial object in the category of rings, characterizes the ring $\Z$.
 This unique homomorphism is injective if and only if the characteristic of the ring is zero.
 It follows that every ring of characteristic zero contains a subring isomorphic to $\Z$, which is its smallest subring.

-$\mathbb{Z}$ is not closed under division, since the quotient of two integers (e.g., 1 divided by 2) need not be an integer.
+$\Z$ is not closed under division, since the quotient of two integers (e.g., 1 divided by 2) need not be an integer.
 Although the natural numbers are closed under exponentiation, the integers are not (since the result can be a fraction when the exponent is negative).

 The following table lists some of the basic properties of addition and multiplication for any integers a, b, and c: